AhmedTawfiqM/Modular-Architecture/README.md

-- [ ] the project contain all integration to start yout Project with Clean Architecture
+- [ ] the project contain all integration to start your Project with Clean Architecture

 > Integration Details
 - Union Architecture (Clean Architecture)